|Console||Game Boy Advance|

 This isn’t a bad idea, except that our two lead characters are absolutely BORING.

 You begin the game as Eirika, the princess of Renais.
-And sadly, she doesn’t have the same charm as Lyndis from Fire Emblem.
+And sadly, she doesn’t have the same charm as Lyndis from The Blazing Blade.
 Both are brave warrior princesses who are willing to fight for their cause to the end.
 The difference is that you do end up caring for Lyn’s cause seeing as how she has to deal with attempted assassinations and prejudice against her people.
 Lyn can lose her temper and desire vengeance like a real human being.

 We’re looking at different characters here, but Eirika comes across as being too angelically perfect.
 Sho shweet and innocent, as you might call it.
 The “goodie two-shoes.”
 Her main character trait is that she helps out any village in peril along the way of her journey.